leftistsgorilla/Website-Code/moons-haunted.md

 ### Create playbooks

-A playbook is what we call the sheet with all the specific rules to play a certain character type in a Blades-powered game.
+A playbook is what we call the sheet with all the specific rules to play a certain character type in a *Moon's Haunted (Working Title)* game.
 For example, you might create a playbook called a **Soldier**, with special abilities related to battle, or a playbook called a **Medic**, with special abilities related to field medicine.

 When you choose a playbook, you’re choosing a set of **special abilities** (which give your character ways to break the rules in various ways) and a set of **xp triggers** (which determine how you earn experience for character advancement).
 But every playbook represents a scoundrel at heart.
 The Cutter has special abilities related to combat, but that doesn’t mean they’re “the fighter” of the game.
 Any character type can fight well.
 Think of your playbook as an area of focus and preference, but not a unique skill set.